theduke/ipgeomancer/README.md

   - Generate a geoip2/mmdb geolocation database from RIR data

   (see `ipgeom store` subcommands)
-* RPSL format parsing/printing/conversions with `ipgeom rpsl print`
+* RPSL dump parsing/printing/conversions with `ipgeom rpsl print`

 * HTTP web server that exposes a REST API as well as a web UI for the above functionality:
   `ipgeom server` (add `--open` to automatically launch the site in your browser)